sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 DeleteAccountPage.duck.js stating that `deleteUserAccount` is not defined.
 We will add the endpoint to the Redux action next.

-## Add logic to call the Flex API endpoint
+## Add logic to call the Sharetribe API endpoint

 The next step is to add the logic that calls the server endpoint, which then calls the Marketplace API endpoint if the user can be deleted.